Manfredcc/Kernel/README.md

 ---

-If you have any questions, feel free to leave message or test me directly.
-I am looking forward to your arrival.
-As I'm an English apprenticeship, it's normal if you fell something strange while reading.：
+If you have any questions, please feel free to leave a message or email me directly.
+I am looking forward to assisting you.

-- Email:1259106665@qq.com/manfredxxc@gmail.com
+Email:1259106665@qq.com/manfredxxc@gmail.com